-Atrial fibrillation (AFib) is a type of arrhythmia, or abnormal heart rhythm.
-According to the American Heart Association, it affects about 2.7 million Americans.
+Atrial fibrillation (AFib) is the most common type of arrhythmia, or abnormal heart rhythm.
+According to the Centers for Disease Control and Prevention (CDC), it’s estimated that AFib will affect

-There are a few major types of drugs designed to control your heart rate.
+There are a few major types of drugs designed to control your heart rate, including:

-These drugs help lower your heart rate.
-They do this by blocking the effects of epinephrine, also known as adrenaline.
 Beta-blockers are often given to people with AFib.
-These drugs can also treat high blood pressure, anxiety, migraines, and other issues.
+These drugs can also treat high blood pressure, anxiety, migraine, and other issues.

 Examples of beta-blockers include:

 - atenolol (Tenormin)

 - betaxolol (Kerlone)

 - metoprolol tartrate (Lopressor)